succinctlabs/op-succinct/book/advanced/prove-scripts.md

     --prover 0x1234567890abcdef1234567890abcdef12345678
 ```

 This runs execution and reports cycle counts without submitting proof requests to the network.
+No `NETWORK_PRIVATE_KEY` or proof strategy configuration is needed for execute-only runs.